 To close things up, MVP does a great job than MVC to breaking down your app in the modules.

-In an MVP, when you build an app, which is based on Android framework, then there is no need to create the ‘View’ constantly.
+In an MVP, when you build an app, which is based on an Android framework, then there is no need to create the ‘View’ constantly.
 The objective of MVP is to make views reusable.

 As a conclusion, it is possible to say that MVP (Model – View – Presenter) is highly recommended for Android developers to build up an agile and scalable android application with minimal cost as compared to MVC.